Do Vinyl Pools Need Calcium Hardness? Complete Guide

 When calcium hardness drops below 150 ppm, add calcium chloride dihydrate (pool calcium increaser):

-1. Calculate Amount Needed: Use 1.25 lbs of calcium chloride dihydrate per 10,000 gallons to raise CH by 10 ppm
+1. Calculate Amount Needed: Use approximately 1.1-1.3 lbs of calcium chloride dihydrate per 10,000 gallons to raise CH by 10 ppm (exact amount varies by product purity - always check manufacturer specifications)

 2. Dissolve First: Never add calcium increaser directly to the pool - dissolve in a bucket of pool water first